so-dang-cool/dt/concept/ideas.md

 - optional input through default argument values (if that can even make sense)
 - function polymorphism (maybe like Haskell instances)

+# Experience

+- IDE Suggestions, Tab-completions (Through an LSP I think)
+- "Heat map" view, for when stack gets too huge
+  - Need to prevent too many things in a stack, no one can manage that
+  - Need to be configurable (per project? per file? per function?)
+- Need stack status (what types near top?) as hints when hovering
+- Rust's compiler is so helpful and positive.
+Take notes